 Faber New Poets 2013-14

 PLEASE NOTE: Due to the large number of submissions the judging process has taken longer than anticipated.
-Winners will now be announced towards the middle of January 2014.
-We apologise for this further delay.
+Winners will now be announced towards the middle of February.
+We're very sorry for the delay and thank you for your patience.

 The Faber New Poets scheme exists to encourage new writers at a crucial point in their career.
 Open to those who have yet to publish a first collection or pamphlet, the scheme offers mentoring, pamphlet publication and support.